How to Design a Lower Third in After Effects with Kyle the Storyblocks Video GuyTutorials

 Hey there!
 I’m Kyle the Storyblocks video guy.
 Are you constantly seeing dope lower-thirds but wondering how you can recreate them?
-Today I’m going to be showing YOU how to design a lower-third for your next project.
+Today I’m going to be showing YOU how to design a lower third in After Effects for your next project.

 What to do before creating a lower third in After Effects